renatootescu/ETL-pipeline/README.md

-<h1 align="center">ETL Pipeline with Airflow, Spark, s3 and MongoDB or Amazon Redshift</h1>
+<h1 align="center">ETL Pipeline with Airflow, Spark, s3, MongoDB and Amazon Redshift</h1>

 <p align="center">
   <a href="#about">About</a> •